Getting Ready for school

-Alex will be talking about his life with Asperger’s and how a late diagnosis changed his life.
-The talk will not be specifically aimed at children or families with a diagnosis of Asperger’s and may be of interest to those who have some similar traits or characteristics.
-The event is not about diagnosing any children with ASC, but raising awareness of communication and interaction needs and how to support them.
+Alex spoke on 18th January 2020 about his life with Asperger’s and how a late diagnosis changed his life.
+The talk was not specifically aimed at children or families with a diagnosis of Asperger’s but for those who have some similar traits or characteristics.
+The event was not about diagnosing any children with ASC, but raising awareness of communication and interaction needs and how to support them.
 Similar techniques can be used for children who have no diagnosis and have communication and interaction needs.
-Alex will share ideas and techniques that helped and did not help him.
+Alex shared ideas and techniques that helped and did not help him.
 For further information about Alex please visit his website www.optimisminautism.co.uk

 Standbrook Guides Ltd Local Residents’ Handbook for Didcot

 Click here to access this local guide to Didcot.

 SCASKIDS – an educational website designed for children, parents and schools that has been launched by South Central Ambulance Service NHS Foundation Trust.